Off-Road Mobile Source Research

 Activity Data of Off-Road Engines in Construction

 This study will evaluate the operational patterns of 54 pieces of off-road construction equipment, representing nine different equipment types, during typical operation in California.
-Equipment types were selected based on prevalence in CARB's OFFROAD model.
+Equipment types were selected based on prevalence in CARB's OFFROAD model (see examples below).
 The current study will expand on previous University of California Riverside and CARB studies by focusing on the activity data collection that will cover a comprehensive array of equipment types and engine power ratings for construction equipment.

 Preliminary results indicate that daily operational time varies from about 3 to 7 hours, depending on equipment type.
-More information on CARB Contract 17RD013 is available in the Research Contract Catalogue (LINK).
+More information on the project can be found in the Research Contract Catalog.

 Emissions Characterization and Technology Innovation Projects